 See how far down the list writing your blog post is?
 If you don’t have a writer on your team, you can use your notes/outline from steps 1-3 to pass off to a content agency or freelance writer to take the reins and draft the blog post for you.
 Expect to go through a few rounds of writing and editing.

 Make sure your headline is SEO optimized.
 Use SEO tools like Google Adwords or Moz.com to find out the best headline for your blog post.
 Having an SEO-optimized title will help it rank organically in Google to increase the number of views it gets from organic searches.

 Finally, you’ve reached the point of publishing your blog post.
 But don’t expect to hit “publish” and walk away forever.
 To effectively use content as part of your marketing strategy, you’ll need to track metrics like how many views it gets, how it ranks on Google and how often it’s shared on social media.
 Tracking metrics of all your blog posts can clue you into the topics that are the best received so you can target your content strategy.

 If you aren’t sure how to begin your blog, let’s chat.
-Contact us for a free half-hour consultation to see how I can help you set up your blog or take it to the next level!
+Contact us to see how we can help you set up your blog or take it to the next level!